lklic/VIT-Image-matches/README.md

-# VIT-Image-matches
+# Image Match Results
-an app to visualize the results of matches made between digitized image collections
+a quick app to visualize the results of matches made between digitized image collections, VIT and Pharos

 See the page here: